 Speed limit progress

-Over the past 10 years, the Shoreham Community Association (SCA) has tried hard to have the intersection at Byrnes Road and Frankston-Flinders Road acknowledged as a BLACK SPOT.
+Over the past 10 years, the Shoreham Community Association (SCA) has tried hard to have the intersection at Byrnes Road, Shoreham Road and Frankston-Flinders Road acknowledged as a BLACK SPOT.

 Recently SCA members also met with Tom McIntosh, Labor MLC for Eastern Victoria and pressed the need for urgent action while visiting the Intersection to view the dangers first hand.

 We would like to announce we have FINALLY SUCEEDED!
-The Minister of D.O.T has agreed that road speed along the Frankston Flinders road can be lowered to 80kmps where it was 100k.
-These changes will most likely take place in 2026.
+The Minister of D.O.T Ms. Horne has agreed that road speed along the Frankston Flinders road can be lowered to 80kmps where it was 100k.
+These changes have begun to be implemented and you will notice the new signage.
+Previously there were too many changes in the speed zones which makes navigation difficult especially for those unfamiliar with the area.

 Next